 Also Check: How to Optimise Native Ads for Higher Revenue

 Why Native Ads Are Becoming Popular Online

-Native ads are becoming more and more popular with advertisers due to several developments in human behavior brought on by past advertising methods and ever shrinking attention spans.
+Native ads are becoming more and more popular with advertisers due to several developments in human behaviour brought on by past advertising methods and ever-shrinking attention spans.

 Viewers have been so inundated with ad banners that now they just mentally block them out.
 They are becoming blind to them, this phenomenon is aptly called banner blindness.

 Some Internet users even run browser plug-ins that remove all the banner advertising from the pages they view.
 Advertisers are becoming aware of this and are tired of throwing advertising dollars away.